 AFAP is the ultimate opportunity for you to get your voice heard and make a difference for Families Army-wide.
 Your involvement can make a tremendous difference.
 If you would like to support the process, submit your quality of life issues on-line, in person at any of our ACS Centers or via fax at (808) 438-0942.
 For more information on this program, call (808) 438-4227.

-This year's local conference will be held Monday, November 17th through Wednesday, November 19th.
 The teen conference will be held Saturday, November 15th.
 Submission deadlines for issues and volunteer applications is noon on Thursday, October 30, 2014.

 Check out how Army Family Action Plan has impacted your quality of life.
 Go to myarmyonesource.com and select Army Family Action Plan under the Family Programs and Services tab to view issues that have been submitted, resolved, remain open or have been closed .